Cell Culture-based Viral Vaccines Course, 5th Edition

-Travel organization to the meeting site is of participants responsibility, ensuring their participation to the full Course.
+Travel organization to the meeting site is of participants’ responsibility, ensuring their participation in the full course.
 Access by road from Girona airport (30 min) or Barcelona airport (90 min) is suggested.

-IMPORTANT NOTE: ONE BUS will be leaving from Barcelona Airport on Sunday 29th September to drive participants to Hotel Terramar at Llafranc.
-On Thursday 3rd October, ONE BUS will be leaving from Hotel Terramar to drive participants to Barcelona airport.
-Participants should arrange their travelling accordingly or alternatively arrange for their transportation of their own.
+IMPORTANT NOTE: ONE BUS will be leaving from Barcelona Airport on Sunday 27th September to drive participants to Hotel Terramar at Llafranc.
+On Thursday 1st October, ONE BUS will be leaving from Hotel Terramar to drive participants to Barcelona airport.
+Participants should arrange their traveling accordingly or alternatively arrange for their transportation of their own.
 (The exact times of the departures will be announced to the participants right in time and after confirmation has been given.)